x1unix/domos-pmea/README.md

   * Property data is mocked and stored as a JSON file for sake of simplicity.
   * This can be moved into an actual database - sqlite is fine for local instances.
 * **LLM:**
+  * Tool call arguments validation using schema.
   * Introduce stable multi-user support in conversation.
     * Currently agent is already supplied with sender name and address but it doesn't have separate roles.
   * Support *reasoning models* and filter out `<think>...</think>` and other artifacts.
     * I tried to circumvent this by asking model to use a special `reply_to_user` tool but couldn't get reliable results.
     * Some models like `qwen3` still made output to chat instead of using the tool.
   * Use embedding models to cache prompts.
   * Support attachments (pdf, jpg)
   * Chat history size management (or at-least a ring buffer).
+  * Ability to export conversations into some form of audit log to track quality.
+  * **LLM - Tools:**
+    * Ability to track status of created ticket.
 * **Mail processing:**
   * **IDLE loop server push on GMail occurs with 2-3 minute delay for some reason.**
   * Email clients in threads include reply quotes which need to be removed before processing because:
     * Bloat AI context with unecessary data.
     * Can impact on result and confuse LLM.
     * I tried to solve this myself but even [mail-parser-reply](https://github.com/alfonsrv/mail-parser-reply) doesn't handle Gmail cases well, especially if thread was done between different mail agents.
   * Missing Dead letter queue to process unhandled incoming & outgoing messages.
   * Use queues like *Redis, Kafka, etc* for emails to avoid loosing unprocessed mails.
   * Outgoing messages are sent immediately.
 Ideally should be moved into a separate queue for background process.